-1) DESCRIPTION OF THE CAPITAL MANAGEMENT POLICY AND PROCESS TO DETERMINE CAPITAL NEEDS FOR BUSINESS PLANNING, HOW CAPITAL IS MANAGED AND ANY MATERIAL CHANGES DURING THE REPORTING PERIOD.
+E.1.1 DESCRIPTION OF THE CAPITAL MANAGEMENT POLICY AND PROCESS TO DETERMINE CAPITAL NEEDS FOR BUSINESS PLANNING, HOW CAPITAL IS MANAGED AND ANY MATERIAL CHANGES DURING THE REPORTING PERIOD.

 The Company Board has established risk appetite statements to set the objective for capital management.
 The Company aims to maintain an appropriate buffer of capital resources over the minimum regulatory capital requirements.
-The Board sets a quantitative risk appetite for regulatory capital requirements and these are used to monitor the position relative to the risk appetite.
+The Board sets a quantitative risk appetite for regulatory capital requirements and the Company monitors the capital resources relative to the risk appetite.